rayes0/blog/content/media.md

 draft: false
 ---

 Thoughts, opinions, reviews, and summaries on things I've finished since the creation date of the page, my own plain text alternative to Goodreads, MAL and similar.
 May contain spoilers.
-I try to write at least a quick review of everything I read.
-It doesn't take much time, and is helpful for recall sake and for having a log of what I read.
+I try to write at least a quick review of everything I read/watch.
+It doesn't take much time, and is helpful for connecting with the story on a deeper level and for having a log of what I read.
 I don't always make a summary right when I finish something.
 The things I have finished but haven't gotten to yet reside in the [Residuum](#residuum) section.

 # Books {#books}